Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Cohomology of complete intersections

-\textbf{Test multivectors, skew-symmetric case.} If $m$ is odd, the intersection form~$\omega$ on $V$ is skew-symmetric.
-Denote by $\omega^{-1}$ the inverse skew-symmetric bi-vector in $V \otimes V$.
-For a pair $p = \{ i, j \}$, $i<j$ denote by $\omega^{-1}_p$ the same bi-vector lying in the tensor product of the $j$th and $i$th copies of~$V$ in that order (i.e.\ in the decreasing order of elements of the pair).
-For a pairing~$P$ denote by
+$\bullet$ \textbf{Test multivectors, skew-symmetric case.} If $m$ is odd, the intersection form~$\omega$ on $V$ is skew-symmetric.
+Denote by $\omega^{-1}$, the inverse skew-symmetric bi-vector in $V \otimes V$.
+For a pair $p = \{ i, j \}$, $i<j$ denote by $\omega^{-1}_p$ the same bi-vector lying in the tensor product of the $j$th and $i$th copies of~$V$ in that order (in decreasing order of elements of the pair).
+For an $n$-pairing~$P$, we define

 where $c(P)$ is the number of crossings (defined in Definition \ref{def_crossing_loop}).